emilyriehl/yoneda/simplicial-hott/9-yoneda.md

     : (evid A a b) ((yon A AisSegal a b) f) = f
     := Segal-comp-id A AisSegal b a f

--- The other composite carries phi to an a prior distinct natural transformation.
-We first show that these are pointwise equal at all x : A and g : hom A a x
+-- The other composite carries phi to an a priori distinct natural transformation.
+-- We first show that these are pointwise equal at all x : A and g : hom A a x in two steps.
+-- The first step:
 #def yon-evid-partial
     (A : U)                 -- The ambient type.
     (AisSegal : isSegal A)  -- A proof that A is Segal.